 Figures and images should be labelled sequentially and cited in the text.
 Figures should not be embedded within the text but rather uploaded as separate files.
-The use of three-dimensional histograms is strongly discouraged when the addition of the third dimension gives no extra information.
+The use of three-dimensional histograms is strongly discouraged unless the addition of the third dimension is important for conveying the results.
+Composite figures containing more than three individual figures will count as two figures.
+All parts of a figure should be grouped together.
+Where possible large figures and tables should be included as supplementary material.

-Detailed guidelines for submitting artwork can be found by downloading the Artwork Guidelines.
+Detailed guidelines for submitting artwork can be found by downloading our Artwork Guidelines.
 Using the guidelines, please submit production quality artwork with your initial online submission.
-If you have followed the guidelines, we will not require the artwork to be resubmitted following the peer-review process, if your paper is accepted for publication.
+If you have followed the guidelines, we will not require the artwork to be resubmitted following the peer-review process, if your paper is accepted for publication